cometbft/cometbft/spec/p2p/reactor/README.md

 The message is packed into an `Envelope` that contains:

 - `ChannelID`: the channel the message belongs to
-- `Src`: the source or sender `Peer`, from which the message was received
+- `Src`: the source `Peer` handler, from which the message was received
 - `Message`: the actual message's payload, unmarshalled using protocol buffers

 Two important observations regarding the implementation of the `Receive` method: